magento/merchdocs/src/marketing/price-rules-cart-coupon.md

    _Generated Codes_

    {:.bs-callout-info}
-   Although Adobe Commerce allows configuring multiple coupon codes, a customer can use only one coupon code in the cart.
-To use more than one coupon code in the cart simultaneously, you may consider using a corresponding extension in [Commerce Marketplace](https://marketplace.magento.com/).
+   Although Commerce allows configuring multiple coupon codes, a customer can use only one coupon code in the cart.
+To allow the use of more than one coupon code in the cart simultaneously, you could consider using a corresponding extension from [Commerce Marketplace](https://marketplace.magento.com/).

 ## Method 3: Generate a dynamic dotdigital coupon URL